Input Masks

 Color Attribute: use vertex color attribute to mask hair effects.
 If multiple channels are used, then the average value is used for masking.

-Curve Influence Range
+Influence Range Mask

 Curve Attribute